btk/nextjs-google-adsense/README.md

 # Nextjs Google AdSense

 Structure of this package is based on [nextjs-google-analytics](https://github.com/MauricioRobayo/nextjs-google-analytics).
+Credits to [@MauricioRobayo](https://github.com/MauricioRobayo).

 **Google AdSense for Next.js**